grimandgreedy/aria2tui/README.md

  - `yazi` for selecting torrent files.
  - `nvim` for viewing/editing download options as well as adding URIs, magnet links and torrent files
- - `xdg-open` and `gio` for determining default applications and opening files.
  - `curses` for controlling the terminal display
  - [listpick](https://github.com/grimandgreedy/listpick) for the terminal user-interface
  - [plotille](https://github.com/tammoippen/plotille) for graphs